Spectra of infinite graphs via freeness with amalgamation: Motivation and related work

 \end{lemma}

-Recently, using tools from free probability, Bordenave and Collins showed that the convergence above holds in a much stronger sense, implying convergence of the edges of the spectrum \cite{bordenave2019eigenvalues}.
-Their theorem also handles half-loops $e$, for which $U_e$ is defined to be a random matching (see \cite{friedman2019relativized} for a discussion of related models of random lifts).
-Bordenave and Collins viewed the limiting operator $A_\mathcal{T}$ as an element of a certain group $C^*$-algebra.
-We expand this discussion in Section \ref{secnumberofbands}.
+Recently, using tools from free probability, Bordenave and Collins viewed the limiting operator $A_\calT$ as an element of a certain $C^*$ algebra and showed that the convergence above holds in a much stronger sense, implying convergence of the edges of the spectrum \cite{bordenave2019eigenvalues}.
+In Section \ref{sec:sunadastheorem} we revisit in detail this $C^*$-algebra representation and use it give a proof of Sunada's theorem.
+The theorem of Bordenave and Collins also handles half-loops $\diredge$, for which $U_\diredge$ is defined to be a random matching (see \cite{friedman2019relativized} for a discussion of related models of random lifts), we also revisit this idea in Section \ref{sec:halfloops} and use it obtain an extension of Sunada's theorem in the presence of half-loops.